-Rinpoche is today an accomplished chant master.
+Rinpoche is an accomplished chant master.
 He is very musical, and sometimes enjoys creating new beautiful melodies for traditional prayers.
+See translations below.

 Rinpoche teaching Norwegian students to chant Lama Chenno, 2018:

 The following were recorded by Rinpoche in Taiwan in 2002 (translated text below).

 The Verses of the Eight Auspicious Ones:

 The Praising of the Buddha's Twelve Deeds I:

 Great Clouds of Blessings:

 The Praising of the Buddha's Twelve Deeds II:

 All that dwell in the auspicious realms of the ten directions, where all appearance and existence is completely pure, its nature spontaneously perfect.

 Homage to the Buddha, Dharma and Noble Sangha,